bhrutledge/exploring-venv/slides.md

 ???

 - I know we're in the weeds, but I think this is really interesting
+- You don't need to understand this in order to use virtualenv
 - A crucial part of developing Python is a big, clever hack
 - Hacks are brittle